kexplorning/RefLinkGenerator/README.md

 ## Known issues

-* Firefox doesn't support direct copy to system clipboard.
-User have to copy the text manually.
+* <del>Firefox doesn't support direct copy to system clipboard.
+User have to copy the text manually.</del>

 ## 介绍